omkar-334/Papers/01_prompt_sequencing.md

 For instance, in the `json (rs)` config using gpt-4-0613, the mean score is 5.34, while it drops to 3.26 in `json (sr)`, despite providing similar reasons.

 We conjecture that in the `rs` setting, the autoregressive nature of the model allows the score to be influenced by the  previously outputted reasons.

+However, when the ‘special rules’ were removed from the prompt, it was found that most scores were lower and the distinctions between different settings became less pronounced.
+This highlights the models’ sensitivity to the changes of the prompt.